-- 1. Initiating an Appeal.
-A decision reached by a Student Conduct Administrator may be appealed by the Respondent(s) or Complainant(s) within three (3) calendar days of the student conduct resolution notification.
+Initiating an Appeal.
+A decision reached by a Student Conduct Administrator or Student Conduct Board may be appealed by the Respondent(s) or Complainant(s) within three (3) calendar days of the student conduct resolution notification.
 Such appeals shall be submitted through the Advocate System online (click on appeal link in the sanction letter).
 If, after reviewing the appeal, the Appellate Administrator maintains the veracity of the disciplinary process, findings, and action, the appeal is dismissed.
 Sanctions imposed by the Student Conduct Administrator are customarily suspended until the appeal process is completed, unless otherwise indicated by the Appellate Administrator or his/her designee.
-Cases approved by the Appellate Administrator to be heard will be forwarded and considered by a group of three members of the Student Discipline and Appeals Committee, which is comprised exclusively of individuals outside the authority of the Conduct Office.
-The decision of the Appellate Administrator or their designee shall be final and non-appealable. - 2.
-Conditions for Appeal.
-Except as required to explain the basis of new information, an appeal shall be limited to a review of the record of the Student Conduct Administrator and supporting documents for one or more of the following purposes.
+Cases approved by the Appellate Administrator to be heard will be forwarded and considered by an Appellate Board.
+The decision of the Appellate Administrator or their designee shall be final and non-appealable.

+- Conditions for Appeal.
+Except as required to explain the basis of new information, an appeal shall be limited to a review of the record of the Student Conduct Administrator or Student Conduct Board and supporting documents for one or more of the following purposes.
 If the appeal is not based on at least one (1) of these four (4) conditions, the appeal may be dismissed, at the discretion of the Appellate Administrator: - a.
 To determine whether the inquiry and follow-up meetings was conducted fairly, in light of the complaint and information presented, and in conformity with prescribed procedures giving the complaining party a reasonable opportunity to prepare and to present information that the Student Code of Conduct was violated, and giving the Respondent a reasonable opportunity to prepare and to present a response to those allegations.
 Deviations from designated procedures will not be a basis for sustaining an appeal unless significant prejudice results. - b.
-To determine whether the decision reached regarding the Respondent was based on substantial information, that is, whether there were facts in the case that, if believed by the fact finder, were sufficient to establish a violation of the Student Code of Conduct.
+To determine whether the decision reached regarding the Respondent was based on substantial information, that is, whether there were facts in the case that, if believed by the fact finder, were sufficient to establish a violation of the Student Code of Conduct. - c.

-- c.
 To determine whether the sanction(s) imposed were appropriate for the violation of the Conduct Code which the student was found to have committed. - d.
 To consider new information, sufficient to alter a decision or other relevant facts not brought out in the original review, because such information and/or facts were not known to the person appealing at the time of the original Student Discipline and Appeals Committee Review.